tbedford/Website-Test/source/index.md

 **Website News**

+* [2018-01-16] - Happy New Year!
+It's been a little quiet here as I have been working through some Udemy courses.
+I have also been prepping for my upcoming Philippines trip.
+I really am excited to be attending PyCon Philippines this year.
+However, I do expect things to pick up on my return, starting with a review of some of the courses I have been doing and also a review of the PyCon Philippines event.
+I also have some exciting new projects in mind!
+Stay tuned!
 * [2017-12-07] - Udemy Black Friday has blown a mile-wide hole in my schedule.
 Two courses down, ten to go...
 * [2017-12-07] - Changed CSS again.
 I'm not changing it again.
 It's clean, simple and readable.
 That'll do.
 * [2017-11-29] - New CSS applied.
 Hopefully more pleasing on the eye than the previous hideous red/blue debug scheme.